mainsail-crew/mainsail-config/README.md

   - Square beds Xmax:Ymax
   - User Position
 - PAUSE now supports option input parameters [X,Y,Z_MIN]
-  - That is helpfule to direct use the PAUSE macro in your M600 (see the mainsail.cfg for an example)
+  - That is helpful to direct the use of the PAUSE macro in your M600 (see the mainsail.cfg for an example)
-- Customization via a simgl macro that contains all allowed variables
+- Customization via a single macro that contains all allowed variables
-- Additional custom variables for stuff like extra retact at CANCLE_PRINT.
+- Additional custom variables for stuff like extra retract at CANCEL_PRINT.

 ### Why have we decided to use a dedicated repo?
 There are 2 main reasons for that decision
 1) The current moonraker changes have shown that we need to react very fast on changes.
-2) We regular improve the macros and that is the simplest way that also the installed base can benefit from it.
+2) We regularly improve the macros and that is the simplest way that the installed base can benefit from it.

 ### How to install
 We currently do not provide an installer and we might never do.
-But doing it is simple copy and paste a few commands in a ssh terminal
+But doing it is simple copy and paste a few commands in an ssh terminal.
 The instructions assume that you have a up to data and working moonraker installation.
 If not start with updating your moonraker first.

 ```